Chapter 35:

 “Lubricate!”

-The pool was filled with a clear, gooey solution.
-Ishara looked at it suspiciously and then back to Phyllis.
+The pool was suddenly filled with a clear, gooey solution perfect for slipping and sliding.
+Ishara looked at it suspiciously before glancing back to Phyllis.
+Before he could speak, she continued.

 “Phyllis, no. I have the triop in my room, and we’re talking strategy about—”

 Phyllis snapped her fingers, and three figures appeared in the small pool.
-Rionriv, Aesandoral, and Sharzin had arrived at Phyllis’ mall and, with a bit of careful thought-processing, she had pulled them in with only their underwear on.
+Rionriv, Aesandoral, and Sharzin had arrived at Phyllis’ mall, and, with a bit of careful thinking on her part, she had pulled them in outfitted only in undergarments.

 “Mwahahahaha.”
 Phyllis cackled maniacally.

 Eventually finding their footing, they stabilized themselves long enough for the one named Rionriv to cast a spell at Phyllis’ little ruby.
-And while Phyllis hoped it would pull him into the fray, giving her the late-night entertainment she longed to revel in, she was left wanting as the sorceress used her thunderous force to instead send him tumbling over the railing to the first level.
+And while the lich had hoped it would pull him into the fray, giving her the late-night entertainment she longed to revel in, she was left wanting as the sorceress used her thunderous force to send him tumbling over the railing to the first level.

 “Eh, good enough.”
-Phyllis shrugged, snapping her fingers.
+Phyllis shrugged, snapping her fingers in response to the comedic episode.

 “My apologies, children.
 I just wanted to play with my little ruby jujube.”

-“It’s fine.”
+“Okay?”
 Rionriv sighed, investigating herself thoroughly before training her eyes on Phyllis.
-“Where even are we?”
+“But why did we have to get involved?
+And where exactly are we?”

 “Who?
 Oh, right, the jujube!”